HR-CMGT/PRG06-vue-workshop/presentation/loading.md

 ## JSON Type definitions

 Note that the variable that holds the Star Wars JSON is an array of type `Film`.
-We have defined this type in a `.d.ts` file.
+We have defined this type in `starwars.d.ts`.
 VS Code will give you code completion for known types.

 ![actors](dts.png)